Camillahannesbo/BDS_MLOPs_Assignment/README.md

 # <span style="font-width:bold; font-size: 3rem; color:#2656a3;">**BDS MODULE 4 - DATA ENGINEERING AND MACHINE LEARNING OPERATIONS IN BUSINESS (MLOPs)** </span> <span style="font-width:bold; font-size: 3rem; color:#333;">- EXAM ASSIGMENT</span>

+## Expectation for the Assignment:
+What is expected for project:

+-	A form of prediction system.
+-	Should be able to be retrained over time.
+-	Should be able to add on new data.
+-	Should be able to end up in a dashboard/interface.

 ## Group members
 | Name                     | Student ID |
 |--------------------------|------------|